oh-my-fish/theme-bobthefish/README.md

 - `theme_display_vi`.
 By default the vi mode indicator will be shown if vi or hybrid key bindings are enabled.
 Use `no` to hide the indicator, or `yes` to show the indicator.
 - `theme_display_k8s_context`.
 This feature is disabled by default.
 Use `yes` to show the current kubernetes context (`> kubectl config current-context`).
 - `theme_display_k8s_namespace`.
 This feature is disabled by default.
 Use `yes` to show the current kubernetes namespace.
+- `theme_display_aws_profile`.
+This feature is disabled by default.
+Use `yes` to show the currently [AWS](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html) profile.
 - `theme_display_aws_vault_profile`.
 This feature is disabled by default.
 Use `yes` to show the currently executing [AWS Vault](https://github.com/99designs/aws-vault) profile.
 - `theme_display_user`.
 If set to `yes`, display username always, if set to `ssh`, only when an SSH-Session is detected, if set to no, never.
 - `theme_display_hostname`.
 Same behaviour as `theme_display_user`.